1hiking/1hiking.github.io/content/lists/f-droid.md

 +++
-title = "hiking's curated list of F-droid apps" description = "Hugo, the world's fastest framework for building websites" date = "2019-02-28" author = "hiking"
+title = "Hiking's curated list of F-droid apps" author = "Hiking" date = "2021-04-23" description = "Part of my collection of lists" categories = ["List"]
 +++

 A curated list of some worth checking applications in the F-droid repo (and others too), short descriptions and notes are listed below.